knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ```sh
 $ java -jar TiMqWay.jar tcp://127.0.0.1:1883
 ```
-Then run the following command in order to use an MQTT-Server at iot.eclipse.org:1883 (Not recommended as it is an open server everyone can read and write into)
+Or, if you do not have any MQTT-Broker ready, use an existing one at iot.eclipse.org:1883 (Not recommended as it is an open server everyone can read and write into)
 ```sh
 $ java -jar TiMqWay.jar tcp://iot.eclipse.org:1883
 ```

-Thus, if you subscribe to TF/# you will immediately get the description info for the 'virtual' Manager.
+Then, if you subscribe to TF/# you will immediately get the description info for the TiMqWay-Manager, which does all the nasty stuff for you.

-In order to interact with some specific Tinkerforge-Stack, the following has to be sent to MQTT:
+In order to interact with some specific Tinkerforge-Stack (e.g. localhost), the following message has to be sent to the following topic:
 ```sh
 Topic: TF/Manager/stack/address/add
 Message: localhost